CURP: Codebook-based Continuous User Representation for Personalized Generation with LLMs: Methodology

 \subsubsection{Codebook}

-The prototype codebook $\mathcal{C}$ is designed to achieve interpretability and scalable generalization by representing user characteristics through learnable, structured prototypes.
-To construct this codebook, we first collect historical behaviors from a large-scale user pool, encoding them into dense tensor representations using the user encoder.
-These dense embeddings are then quantized through Product Quantization (PQ)~\cite{jegou2010product} into $L$ discrete indices from codebook vocabularies: each user event embedding is decomposed into $L$ subspaces, and each subspace is independently quantized to select an index from the shared codebook.
-Through this process, each user event is abstracted as a combination of $L$ prototypes, where the selected indices across all subspaces collectively encode the event's semantic composition.
-By training on large-scale datasets, we obtain a generalizable codebook that learns universal user prototypes applicable across diverse tasks and domains.
-This design enables effective user modeling through the composition of learned prototypes, where each codebook entry captures a distinct aspect of user characteristics, eliminating the need for raw textual inputs or task-specific fine-tuning.
+The codebook $\mathcal{C}$ is designed to achieve denoised structured behavior prototype for further aggregation.
+To construct this codebook, we first collect historical behaviors from a large-scale user pool, encoding them into dense tensors using the user encoder.
+These dense embeddings are then quantized through Product Quantization (PQ)~\cite{jegou2010product} into $L$ discrete indices from codebook vocabularies: each user event embedding is decomposed into $L$ subspaces, and each subspace is independently quantized to select an index from its own codebook.
+Through this process, each user event is abstracted as a combination of $L$ prototype essence.
+This design enables effective user modeling through the composition of learned prototypes, where each codebook entry captures a distinct aspect of user characteristics, eliminating the need for raw textual inputs, and provide informative but denoised representations for further aggregation.